Nakamaye's theorem on log canonical pairs: Restricted base loci on klt pairs

-if $D$ is pseudoeffective, we pick an ample divisor $A$ and set } \end{defn} Note that the above definition does not depend on the choice of the ample divisor $A$.

-Now the main content of \cite[Prop.
-2.8]{elmnp1} is that, given a discrete valuation $v$ on a {\it smooth} $X$ with center $c_X(v)$ and a big divisor $D$, then $c_X(v) \subseteq \B_-(D)$ if and only if $v(\|D\|) > 0$.
-It is this kind of statement that we wish to generalize to normal pairs with klt singularities.

-To this end we also recall that, associated to a pseudoeffective divisor $D$, there are two more loci, one that also measures how far $D$ is from being nef and another one that measures how far $D$ is from being nef and abundant.
+We first recall that, associated to a pseudoeffective divisor $D$, there are two more loci, one that also measures how far $D$ is from being nef and another one that measures how far $D$ is from being nef and abundant.

 \begin{defn} {\rm Let $X$ be a normal projective variety and let $D$ be a pseudoeffective $\RR$-Cartier $\RR$-divisor on $X$.
 As in \cite[Def.
 1.7]{bbp}, we define the {\bf non-nef locus}